Hackndo/en.hackndo.github.io/_posts/2020-03-03-ntlm-relay.md

 ### Net-NTLMv1 and Net-NTLMv2

 For information, it is this **valid response** relayed by the attacker in message 3, the encrypted challenge, that is commonly called Net-NTLMv1 hash or Net-NTLMv2 hash.
-But in this article, it will be called **NTLMv1 hash** or **NTLMv2 hash**, as indicated in the preliminary paragraph.
+But in this article, it will be called **NTLMv1 response** or **NTLMv2 response**, as indicated in the preliminary paragraph.

 To be exact, this is not exactly an encrypted version of the challenge, but a hash that uses the client's secret.
 It is HMAC_MD5 function which is [used for NTLMv2](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-nlmp/5e550938-91d4-459f-b67d-75d70009e3f3) for example.
 This type of hash can only be broken by brute force.
 The cryptography associated with [computation of the NTLMv1 hash](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-nlmp/464551a8-9fc4-428e-b3d3-bc5bfb2e73a5) is obsolete, and the NT hash that was used to create the hash can be retrieved very quickly.
 For NTLMv2, on the other hand, it takes much longer.
 It is therefore preferable and advisable **not to allow NTLMv1 authentication on a production network**.